Syrian National Army: 2019: Operation Dawn of Idlib and Operation Peace Spring

+2024: Operation Dawn of Freedom

+In December 2024, the Syrian National Army advanced eastward during the opposition offensives, seizing areas such as Manbij from the Syrian Democratic Forces.

+Operations outside Syria

+Libya

-Turkey has been hiring and transporting fighters from the Syrian National Army to support and bolster the manpower of the GNA.
+Since 2020, Turkey has been hiring and transporting fighters from the Syrian National Army to support and bolster the manpower of the Libyan GNA.
 Several SNA member groups volunteered for the operation despite strong objections of the Syrian Interim Government.
 Up to 481 have died in combat.